 Columns

 You can use the columns to sort your findings in the order that helps you best.
-You can also move, resize, hide and pin columns so that you can focus on the data that is most important to you by dragging and dropping them where you want them, or clicking on the headers to hide or pin them.
+You can also move, resize, hide, and pin columns to focus on the data that is most important to you by dragging and dropping them where you want them or clicking on the headers to hide or pin them.

 Filters